tinstructor/contiki-ng/examples/twofaced/README.md

 MAKE_ROUTING = MAKE_ROUTING_RPL_CLASSIC
 ```

-The choice for RPL-classic over RPL-lite has a lot to do with the feature-completeness of RPL-classic (which, frankly, is abominable, but RPL-lite is even worse **\*deep sigh to signify I'm triggered\***) and the fact that it supports all MOPs (instead of just non-storing mode).
+The choice for RPL-classic over RPL-lite has a lot to do with the feature-completeness of RPL-classic (which, frankly, is abominable, but RPL-lite is even worse **\*deep sigh to signify I'm deeply disappointed\***) and the fact that it supports all MOPs (instead of just non-storing mode).
 As you undoubtedly know, much of the functionality provided by RPL is governed by the objective function.
 Hence, a large part of our efforts towards truly multi-interfaced RPL nodes consisted of developing new objective functions.
 Much like with our multi-interface radio driver abstraction (well let's say we borrowed those principles from here) `os/net/routing/rpl-classic/rpl-dag.c` declares all possible objective functions a RPL node could run with the storage class specifier `extern`:

 >**Note:** a RPL objective function that is declared without a storage class specifier automatically has external linkage because it is of type `rpl_of_t` and not `struct rpl_of`.
 Hence, `os/net/routing/rpl-classic/rpl-of0.c` for example, simply declares (and simultaneously defines) OF0 as `rpl_of_t rpl_of0 = {<init list>}`.
-However, in `os/net/routing/rpl-classic/rpl-dag.c` we must still use the `extern` keyword to **continue here**
+However, in `os/net/routing/rpl-classic/rpl-dag.c` we must still use the `extern` keyword for reasons that currently escape me.

 ```c
 extern rpl_of_t rpl_of0, rpl_mrhof, rpl_poof, rpl_driplof;